-Based on the review and discussions referred to above, the Audit Committee recommended to the Company's Board of Directors that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 28, 2013.
+Based on the Audit Committee's discussions with management, the Company's internal auditors and Deloitte & Touche LLP, and the Audit Committee's review of the audited financial statements, including the representations of management and Deloitte & Touche LLP with respect thereto, and subject in all cases to the limitations on the role and responsibilities of the Audit Committee referred to above and set forth in the Audit Committee Charter, the Audit Committee recommended to the Company's Board of Directors, and the Board approved, that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2016.

-AUDIT COMMITTEE Jeffrey N. Boyer, Chairperson Elaine Agather William B. Chiasson James E. Skinner
+AUDIT COMMITTEE

+Jeffrey N. Boyer

+Elaine B. Agather

+William B. Chiasson, Chairman

+Thomas M. Nealon